nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-lb_x-road_external_load_balancer_installation_guide.md

   a member of the cluster.
 The replication is one-way from master to slaves and the slaves should treat the configuration as read-only.
 * The cluster nodes can continue operation if the master fails but the configuration can not be changed until:
-  - the master becomes back online, or
+  - the master comes back online, or
   - some other node is manually promoted to be the master.
 * If a node fails, the messages being processed by that node are lost.
   - It is the responsibility of the load balancer component to detect the failure and route further messages to other nodes.